JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 ## 2. Adversarially Robust Training

+Robust Optimization is an area of optimization theory aiming to obtain solutions which are stable under some level of uncertainty of the data.
+In the context of adversarial robustness, the uncertainty corresponds to the allowed range of adversarial perturbations.

 **RT** {% include cite.html id="2018_Shaham_U_j-nc_uatilssmro"%}.
 The *Robust Training* method suggested to replace the lower-objective by a surrogate obtained by linearizing the adversarial loss, i.e.,